Chatbrume/ManagerAccountMicroServices/ManagerAccountFrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

+## Generate node_modules package

+Run `npm install`.
+Will install all dependenties from the package-json file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.